 In Baltimore -- where Poe lived for a time as a young man, where he wrote his first horror story, and where he died and was buried in 1849 -- the news came like a slap to the forehead.

 "Why didn't someone in Baltimore do that?"
 Jeff Jerome, curator of Baltimore's Poe House and Museum, said he asked himself when he heard the news.

 "The funny thing about it is that in Richmond in the 1920s, when they were talking about a Poe museum, there was a lot of opposition.
 People did not want a museum dedicated to 'that drunk,' " Mr. Jerome said.

 Now they're arguing in Virginia that Poe, who spent his childhood in Richmond, was a local hero.

 Baby Edgar wound up in Richmond because that's where his mother died, leaving three children.
-Edgar was taken in and reared in Richmond by friends of his mother, the Allans, for whom his mother had named him.
+Edgar was taken in and reared in Richmond by friends of his mother, the Allans, whose name he took as his middle name.

 But his foster father, John Allan, was by all accounts an abusive, philandering man who cheated on his wife even as she lay dying of tuberculosis.